 •The following exercises should begin the day after surgery and are designed to increase strength of the knee.
-They should be done lying down on a firm surface and your brace should be on.
+They should be done lying down on a firm surface with your immobilizer on.
+Remove the immobilizer for exercise d.
 Your goal is to achieve 25 repetitions 4 times a day for the first 3-4 weeks after surgery.